 Timothy John Smith appeared at the Huntington as the Policeman in Ma Rainey’s Black Bottom, the Governor in Candide, and Taylor in Prelude to a Kiss.
 He is a graduate of Saint Anselm College and the Trinity Rep Conservatory.

-Peter DuBois is in his fifth season as Artistic Director at the Huntington where his directing credits include the world premieres of Evan M. Wiener's Captors, Stephen Karam's Sons of the Prophet, Bob Glaudini's Vengeance is the Lord's, and David Grimm's The Miracle at Naples, the reional premiere of Gina Gionfriddo's Becky Shaw, and Craig Lucas' Prelude to a Kiss.
+Peter DuBois is in his sixth season as Artistic Director at the Huntington where his directing credits include the world premieres of Evan M. Wiener’s Captors, Stephen Karam’s Sons of the Prophet, Bob Glaudini’s Vengeance is the Lord’s, David Grimm’s The Miracle at Naples, the regional premieres of Gina Gionfriddo’s Becky Shaw and Rapture, Blister, Burn, and Craig Lucas’ Prelude to a Kiss.